 Please note, FF Chartwell Web does not work with Internet Explorer 8 (IE8).

 April 4, 2011 —With the update of all FontFont products to OpenType, a whole bunch of FontFont classics is now free for use.

 February 24, 2011 — Exactly one year ago FontFont premiered its Web FontFonts.
 FontShop International was the first type foundry to offer a type collection specifically aimed at web designers: 1250 FontFonts available in .eot and .woff font format, and optimized to achieve the best possible legibility on screen.
 FontFont is celebrating the first anniversary of this new decisive step in digital typography by offering the exclusive web FontFont, FF World Wide Web, for free.
 The font is based on FF World by British graphic design icon Neville Brody.
 This type family is derived from one of several lettering styles created for his seminal poster for the Mike Tyson vs. Tony Tubbs World Heavyweight Championship at the Tokyo Dome.

 FF Nuvo Web Medium

 February 24, 2010 — The latest FontFont release marks the beginning of a new era for typography – FontShop International is introducing the first ever stand-alone FontFonts for the web.
 Finally web designers can use professional fonts for their projects without relying on system fonts or webfont services.
-Almost 40 of the most successful FontFont Families are available from today as Web FontFonts, including FF DIN Web and FF Meta Web Pro.
+Almost 40 of the most successful FontFont Families are available from today as Web FontFonts, including [ Link missing ] and [ Link missing ].
 Among the first Web FontFonts is Siegfried Rückel’s FF Nuvo, a contemporary type family with vertical contrast.